microsoft/coe-starter-kit/.github/ISSUE_TEMPLATE/alm-accelerator-for-advanced-makers-bug-report.md

 ---
-name: Bug report
+name: "[ALM Accelerator] Bug report"
-about: Create a report to help us improve the CoE Starter Kit
+about: Create a report to help us improve the ALM Accelerator for Advanced Makers
-title: ''
+title: "[ALM Accelerator - BUG]: issue title"
-labels: ''
+labels: alm-accelerator
-assignees: ''
+assignees:

 ---

 **Describe the bug**
 A clear and concise description of what the bug is.

+**Component (please tell us which part you are experiencing issues with):**

+- Solution [e.g. App, Flow, Pipeline, Docs]
+- Version [e.g. 1.29]
+- Component [e.g. ALM Accelerator Canvas App]

 **To Reproduce**
 Steps to reproduce the behavior:

 1. Go to '...'
 2. Click on '....'
 3. Scroll down to '....'